johnteslade/azulejo/README.md

 # Azulejo

-Note: this is a fork from https://bitbucket.org/plainas/azulejo
+This is a fork of https://github.com/plainas/azulejo (although the original source came via https://bitbucket.org/plainas/azulejo)

 Azulejo is a port (an attempt to) of [winsplit revolution](http://www.winsplit-revolution.com/)'s functionality to *nix desktop environments.
 Simply put, it resizes and moves windows using keyboard shortcuts.